 It's this simple: If we want a liveable climate for the future, we must leave fossil fuels in the ground.
 But for the rich natural and cultural diversity of the Kimberley, the threat is greater still.

-Here you’ll find Songlines — pathways described in Aboriginal storytelling — that have remained uninterrupted for thousands of years.
+Here you’ll find Songlines—pathways described in First Nations storytelling—that have remained uninterrupted for thousands of years.

-You’ll find the mighty Fitzroy River, which gives life to the ecosystems that provide clean water and support ancient cultural connections.
+You’ll find the mighty Martuwarra / Fitzroy River, which gives life to the ecosystems that provide clean water and support ancient cultural connections, whose catchment covers 25% of the Kimberley.

-You’ll find some of the world’s best-preserved dinosaur footprints.
+You’ll find some of the world’s best-preserved dinosaur footprints, along the coast from Broome north to Walmanday / James Price Point.

 And beneath it all, you’ll find the Canning Basin, stuffed to the brim with fossil fuels the world can’t afford to burn.